furzonefox/Furzone_fox/README.md

 # FurZone Webpage
-This webpage was created by FurZoneFox completely from scratch and is being maintained until date: {undefined}.
-This webpage is solely a work for fun and has little to no intent to cause or inflict pain.
+This webpage was created by FurZoneFox completely from scratch and is being maintained until date: {undefined}.\n This webpage is solely a work for fun and has little to no intent to cause or inflict pain.

 This will eventually be used to have a working site for informative purpose.